myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.3.md

 ## Wrapping up

 In this post we looked at how we can upgrade ASP.NET Core to support tenant specifc authentication, this means each tenant can have different external identify providers registered and connect to different clients for each of those providers.

+## We're done

+That wraps up our multi-teant in .NET Core mini-series.

+We've been able to

+* Resolve a tenant each request
+* Register services per tenant
+* Define options per tenant
+* Define authentication per tenant

+This should cover pretty much everything you need to make your next multi-tenant app run on .NET Core.